 The spring reverb tank was invented by Bell Labs at some point and then patented in 1939 by Laurens Hammond for Hammond Organ Company who produced and sold organs to churches, and for the first time, normal households.
-The problem was that the dumb people in stupid households were expecting the reverb effect you’d get in a huge church, and in a small house you don’t get that, so Hammond adopted the invention and put it in the organs to get the same effect and then the stupid idiots were happy.
+Before the reverb was implemented, the problem was that the people in households were expecting the echoey reverb effect you’d get in a huge church from their organ, and in a small house you don’t get that effect, so Hammond adopted the spring reverb and put it in the organs to mimic the effect of a large space.
 Eventually in 1959 the invention was made smaller, which made it more practical for cooler instruments.
 Leo Fender started adding them to his guitar amps and it changed the music world forever, like actually — rock put it on the map with 60’s surf, rockabilly, etc., and now it’s used in every genre to some extent.
 Nowadays almost all reverb is digitally simulated — a microchip processes your input signal and applies an algorithm to it that adds an approximation of the reverb effect.
 Digital reverb sounds really clear and clean, but it’s so clear and clean that some people think it sounds artificial and weird — similar to the differences between digital audio and vinyl audio, it’s that sense of warmth/presence that vinyl offers while digital audio sounds more processed.
-I’m not an Analog Purist Dick but I was so interested in the concept of the electronic signal being converted to a physical vibration and then back into an electronic signal that I built my own :+)
+I’m not an analog purist but I was so interested in the concept of the electronic signal being converted to a physical vibration and then back into an electronic signal that I built my own :+)

 The basic spring reverb setup is made of a drive circuit, which drives the spring, then after the spring, a recovery circuit to bring the volume back up.
 For a while when I was experimenting with springs, I had tried several different amps that didn’t work, so I found a schematic and then a stripboard version (linked in intro section) that had everything needed for the circuit, including two drive controls, wet/dry, and a tone control.
 The thing I was missing in my attempts was that the drive circuit needs to be a constant current amplifier rather than a regular amplifier.
 I built the stripboard circuit with mostly salvaged components, except the power supply, which is a dual supply of 12v — the reverb circuit needs a +12v, -12v, and ground.
 I didn’t feel like building that so I bought a Velleman K8042 kit and used it with a 120v to 18v transformer I found somewhere (the supply drops some voltage, so 18v in gets you 12v out.)